Surgery at CHOC :: Patient and Family Support Services in the Preoperative Unit at CHOC

 Child life specialists are among the first associates patients meet as they prepare for surgery or a procedure.
 They work with patients to reduce anxiety and understand the complex things happening to them in language they can understand and normalize the hospital environment by using appropriate medical equipment, photographs and other tools.
 They also provide distractions during painful or uncomfortable procedures by using pain management techniques that do not require medications.
 Our specialists give families the support and tools they need to better cope with the stress of surgery.

-Patients and caregivers interested in seeing the hospital before surgery can book a Hello Hospital tour.
+Patients and caregivers interested in seeing the hospital before surgery can book a pre-surgery tour.
 The tour familiarizes the family and patient with what they can expect to see and experience the day of surgery.
 The tour is tailored to each patient’s age, developmental level and condition being treated.
 Tour appointments must be set seven to 10 days prior to the desired tour date.
-Read more information on the Hello Hospital Tour.
+Read more information on our pre-surgery tours.

 Spiritual Care Services